How long does a home inspection take?

 What are your inspectors’ qualifications?

 Karl is a graduate of the ASHI (American Society of Home Inspectors) school.
-He is the current President of ASHI WW, Is a certified ASHI inspector, Instructor for the Seattle ASHI School and has excellent communication skills and hands-on experience.
+He is the past President of ASHI WW, Is a certified ASHI inspector, Instructor for the Seattle ASHI School and has excellent communication skills and hands-on experience.
 His knowledge and experience are valuable assets to help inform you of the current condition of your new home.

 Karl also keeps his skills current with continuing education programs both through the company and on his own.